Hajjaj149138/E_Ticketing-System-Bus-Train-Plane-/README.md

 This project is a sample of online ticketing systems of buses, trains & planes.
-Basically here i use java, java swing for the better GUI unctionality here.
+Basically here i used java, java swing for the better GUI unctionality here.